martinstork/BeerAdvice/README.md

 The function can be called with **http://beeradvice.azurewebsites.net/api/BeerAdviceFunction**
 followed by a city [**?city=muiden**](http://beeradvice.azurewebsites.net/api/BeerAdviceFunction?city=muiden).

 You will retrieve a URL to your advice image.
 The URL is created before the image is available.
-When there's no image just call the URL again.
+When there's no image just call the URL again (it takes a couple of seconds).

 ### Example results